What is the Supervisor of Elections doing to protect the public on Election Day?

 Yes.
 The deadline for voters to request the Supervisor of Elections office mail a ballot to their home is 10 days prior to election day.
-However, voters may pick up a mail ballot in person through November 2 at any Supervisor of Elections office.
-Voters can vote on site when they pick up their ballots, or they can drop off their ballots at any ballot drop-off location through November 2.
-Mail ballot drop-off locations will be closed on Election Day.
+However, voters may pick up a mail ballot in person through November 1 at any Supervisor of Elections office.
+Voters can vote on site when they pick up their ballots, or they can drop off their ballots at any Supervisor of Elections' office through November 2, 2021 (Election Day).
 Voters can drop off their ballots at any of the three Supervisor of Elections offices.
 All ballots must be received by 7:00 p.m. on Election Day.
 A voter may designate in writing a person to pick up his/her ballot on election day or up to 9 days before an election.

 ***Pursuant to Florida law, mail ballots cannot be issued on Election Day, except in case of an emergency.
 In this event, a voter must come to an elections office and complete an affidavit attesting he/she is unable to vote at his/her polling place.
 A voter can vote and cast his/her ballot at the elections office.
 All ballot must be received by 7:00 p.m. on Election Day.***